Court to hear bid for new defense of Kentucky abortion law

 The American Civil Liberties Union, representing the abortion clinic that had sued over the law, had urged the court to stay out of the case.

-“This case is only about whether the Attorney General, after having sat on the sidelines of this lawsuit, can jump in at the last minute in an effort to revive an unconstitutional law,” ACLU lawyer Andrew Beck said in a statement issued Monday, after the high court’s announcement that it would step in.
+“This case is only about whether the Attorney General, after having sat on the sidelines of this lawsuit, can jump in at the last minute in an effort to revive an unconstitutional law,” ACLU lawyer Andrew Beck said in a statement.

 In February, Kentucky’s Republican-led legislature gave Cameron the power to seek civil and criminal penalties for any violation of Kentucky’s abortion laws.
 Beshear had initially vetoed the measure.